faranalytics/scalability/README.md

 # *Scalability*

-*Scalability* is a type-safe service scaling facility built on [*Network-Services*](https://github.com/faranalytics/network-services).
+Scalability is a type-safe service scaling facility built on Network-Services.

 ## Introduction